 Homocysteine is one part of one of the body’s most important pathways.
 When you pay attention to this essential amino acid, you’re actually focusing on the entire methylation pathway.
 By addressing any homocysteine issues, you’re creating neurotransmitters and hormones, as well as facilitating detox.
 The beauty of this is the entire body benefits, not just the single elements in the methylation pathway.

 Dr. AnnAlisa Behling is a licensed and accredited Naturopathic Medical Doctor practicing general family medicine, specializing in natural and complementary medicine with a focus on women’s health and Laser Medicine.
 She received her BA from Duke University and her Doctorate from National College (NCNM) in Portland, OR.
-Dr. Behling has been in private practice for 14 years and dedicates her practice to treating each person as an individual considering all the aspects essential to recovery and prevention of disease.
+Dr. Behling has been in private practice for 14 years.